Christopher J. Walker

-Outside Moritz, Professor Walker serves as one of forty Public Members of the Administrative Conference of the United States, as Vice-Chair of the American Bar Association’s Section of Administrative Law and Regulatory Practice, and as a member of the Ohio State Bar Association’s Administrative Agency Law Specialty Board.
+Outside Moritz, Professor Walker serves as one of forty Public Members of the Administrative Conference of the United States, as Chair-Elect of the American Bar Association’s Section of Administrative Law and Regulatory Practice, and as a member of the Ohio State Bar Association’s Administrative Agency Law Specialty Board.
 He is also a regular blogger at the Yale Journal on Regulation and the Section Editor for Jotwell’s Administrative Law Section.

 Professor Walker received his law degree from Stanford and a master’s in public policy from Harvard’s Kennedy School of Government.
 At Stanford, he served as managing editor of the Stanford Law Review and editor-in-chief of the Stanford Law and Policy Review.